-Sets whether the item at the specified URL should be stored in the cloud.
+Indicates whether the item at the specified URL should be stored in iCloud.

 - iOS 5.0+